lekhrajdinkar/solution-engineer/01_aws/06_Security/01_SSO+DirectoryService.md

 ## 3. AWS managed AD
 ![img_7.png](../99_img/security/org-2/img_7.png)
 - hybrid kind : user present in both : `AWS AD` + `on-prem AD`
+- best choice if you have more than 5,000 users
 - `AWS AD` create trust with `on-prem AD`

 ---